infernotnt/fedora_setup/README.md

 # fedora_setup
 -This was made using Fedora(v33).

+-WORKS ONLY ON X11.
+IF YOU HAVE WAYLAND IT DOES NOT WORK.

 -Run it on a completely fresh/new fedora install.

 -Run "install_fedora_setup.sh" to install it on your local machine.
 The ONLY way to run it is "sudo ./install_fedora_setup.sh".